OK, we’ve attempted to joke🥲

 - A good development team has everyone we have listed in this article.
 The same lineup is, for example, at Purrweb 💜

-- It is better to hire a well-developed outsourcing team than to recruit specialists ‘manually’.
+- It is better to outsource a well-rounded web development partner than to recruit specialists ‘manually’.

 - If you want to request a project development, write us in the form below 👇